Let’s Talk about Cybersecurity: TLS vs SSL, HTTPS, and Secure Browsing

 HTTPS and the VPN technology perform somewhat similar functions and some people may confuse the two.
 Both tools are used to protect your privacy, but to different extent.

 A trusted VPN service like KeepSolid VPN Unlimited reliably encrypts both your browser’s and apps’ internet traffic.
 It hides your real IP address and location, letting you opt out of ISP surveillance and third party tracking.
-On top of it, VPN software opens up access to geo-blocked web content, so you can surf the web and even stream Netflix and other resources without any restrictions, wherever you are!
+On top of it, VPN software opens up access to geo-blocked web content, so you can surf the web and even stream Hulu and other resources without any restrictions, wherever you are!

 Go both secure and private online with KeepSolid VPN Unlimited!